 It's just kind of wild to me that Alex takes this as proof of exactly what he wants it to be proof of by depriving it of context and any of Albright's later statements where she tries to clarify what she meant.

-Also, it's hilarious to me that Alex spent so much time discussing how horrible Madeleine Albright's comments are about sanctions, but simultaneously supporting Trump's sanctions on Venezuela.
+Also, it's hilarious to me that Alex spent so much time discussing how horrible Madeline Albright's comments are about sanctions, but simultaneously supporting Trump's sanctions on Venezuela.

 Trump is legit talking about a blockade to push for regime change there, which would be devastating to the citizenry.

-So we've already got a horribly out-of-context clip of Madeleine Albright that Alex is going to use as preemptive justification for his narrative spinning.
+So we've already got a horribly out-of-context clip of Madeline Albright that Alex is going to use as preemptive justification for his narrative spinning.

 So it's really funny to me that this is what he says almost immediately after that.

-But I do know that the media is using the crisis to try to cause a race war in this country, and that the corporate media has been pushing massive, massive, massive cultural division in an attempt to get an explosion.
+I don't know exactly what's going on in El Paso, but I do know that the media is using the crisis to try to cause a race war in this country and that the corporate media has been pushing massive, massive, massive cultural division in an attempt to get an explosion.

 Well, they're the ones that are invoking all this hate, always saying that Trump is the one that is invoking it all.